-The Seven Days of Creation was a really amazing piece of work, perhaps the best construction effort in recorded history.
-God, also known as He, made just about everything we know and love in a week.
+The Seven Days of Creation was an amazing piece of work, perhaps the best construction effort in recorded history.
+God made just about everything we know and love in a week.
 That’s damn impressive when you think about it, even for a god.

 Anyway, if you’re wondering what this whole creation marathon was about, read on for a day-by-day account.

 And God said, “Let there be light,” and there was light.

 Boom!
 Just like that, like the flick of a big-ass light switch, God made light.
 Before light, there was just emptiness, darkness and a slight whiff in the air.
 After light, there was day and night and the afternoon and evening and breakfast time.
 Awesome.
 That was the first day of creation, and it was a damn good start.